AndreiTih/AndreiTih/README.md

    <img src="data/icons8-latex.svg" alt="latex" width="50">
 </p>

 🔭 **I’m currently working on:** A real-time tracer.
-That is, a program that can display the callback trace of any individual thread of a process in real-time while the process is running.
+That is, a program that can display the callstack trace of any individual thread of a process in real-time while the process is running.

 🌱 **I’m currently learning:** More about C/C++ and practicing my math skills.